-- not leaving unresolved incidents which create feelings of anxiety within the students - the member of staff concerned wherever possible. - staff reporting the incident as soon as possible to a member of the Senior Management Team.
+- not leaving incidents unresolved, as doing so can create feelings of anxiety for students - the member of staff concerned wherever possible. - staff reporting the incident as soon as possible to a member of the Senior Management Team

 10. Inappropriate behaviour is always recorded as follows: